kermitt2/delft/doc/grobid.md

   -h, --help            show this help message and exit --fold-count FOLD_COUNT
                         Number of fold to use when evaluating with n-fold cross validation.
+  --seed SEED           Seed of the random number generators, to run a training
+                        again with the same split of the data, the same initial weights and the same order of the batches.
+                        Default: not seeded, every run differs.
   --architecture ARCHITECTURE
                         Type of model architecture to be used, one of ['BidLSTM', 'BidLSTM_CRF', 'BidLSTM_ChainCRF',